sailoog/openplotter-documentation/en/power_supply.md

 It would be a good idea to get an USB car charger adapter (12v to 5V) with two outputs in case you need to power an USB Hub too.
 We recommend a power supply capable of providing a minimum of 3A.

+Pay special attention to power supply as it is the main source of issues.

 ---

 **Buy a tested USB Power supply**